-- Big sequence pictures in the Story Pack - A black and white photocopy of small sequence pictures for each child (page 52); additional white paper for each child; scissors; glue. - Photocopied and folded little book for each child (page 53).

-Set up the tables beforehand with a set of black and white pictures for each child and enough pairs of scissors and glue for all the children to use.
+- Sequence pictures in the Story Pack - A black and white photocopy of small sequence pictures (page 55) for each child; additional white paper for each child; scissors; glue; - Photocopied and folded little book for each child (page 56). - Set up the tables beforehand with a set of black and white pictures for each child and enough pairs of scissors and glue for all the children to use.